 Helmet: EN 966

 Both the pilot and the assistant that wish to fly, have to hand over the documents that prove the certification of all the equipment they are planning to use.
-The full equipment list must be handed over before the 1st of june 2018.
+The full equipment list must be handed over one week before the start of the race.

 7.2 The pilot should always walk/fly with a minimum amount of equipment.